Peter Quill (Marvel Cinematic Universe): Origin

-Peter Quill was born in 1980.
-His father was the Celestial Ego (a fact of which Quill does not become aware until later in life), while his mother, Meredith, was a human from Missouri.
-As a child in 1988, Quill watches as his mother is dying from cancer.
+Peter Quill was born in 1980 in St. Charles, Missouri.
+His father was the Celestial Ego (a fact of which Peter does not become aware until later in life), while his mother, Meredith, was a human from Missouri.
+As a child in 1988, Peter watches as his mother is dying from cancer.
 Unable to deal with it, he runs away and is abducted by the extraterrestrial spaceship of a mercenary gang called the Ravagers, led by Yondu Udonta.
-Although Yondu has been hired to deliver Quill to Ego, being aware of Ego's monstrous intentions, he instead keeps the boy and raises him as a surrogate son.
-Due to his own harsh upbringing, Yondu is stern with Quill, but also affectionate.
-At one point, he scoffs at a young Quill's attempt to celebrate Christmas, destroying his Christmas tree and throwing away his gifts, but later relents and opens the gift Quill gave him, gifting Quill a set of blasters in return.
+Although Yondu has been hired to deliver Peter to Ego, being aware of Ego's monstrous intentions, he instead keeps the boy and raises him as a surrogate son.
+Due to his own harsh upbringing, Yondu is stern with Peter, but also affectionate.
+At one point, he scoffs at a young Peter's attempt to celebrate Christmas, destroying his Christmas tree and throwing away his gifts, but later relents and opens the gift Peter gave him, gifting Peter a set of blasters in return.